|Home | Intranet | A-Z Topics | eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

 Entries will be judged by a panel of top educationalists including;

-My EPIC Era is open to all KS2 and KS3 pupils and will be open until the 31 March 2017.
+My EPIC Era competition is open now and entries will be accepted until the 31 March 2018.

 Entry is online at: